Our research team consists of several physicians, four clinical psychologists, three (bio)engineers, a nurse/case manager, and an office manager.

 - Hanne Lefrère, Bio-engineer, Obstretrics & Gynaecology, KU Leuven

-- Laura van Dam, Student in Medicine, Obstetrics & Gynaecology, UZ Leuven
+- Cettina Schellens, Msc, Obstetrics & Gynaecology, UZ Leuven, KU Leuven

 - Liesbeth Leemans, Case Manager, Obstetrics & Gynaecology, UZ Leuven